marariadennis/javascript/Notes.md

 Redeclaring a variable inside a block while using let is not allowed in ES16 Javascript Hoisting is Javascript reading your code from top to bottom but secretly moving some things to the top before running
 #Const cannot be redeclared or Redefined in JS

+Const does not define a costant value but defines a constant refference to a value.